 Reducing the risk of getting COVID-19 starts from the moment you make decisions when booking your flight.
 For example, it is by avoiding layovers and trying to choose nearby destinations (in case you are traveling for pleasure).

-It is also good to check the website of the airline you plan to use.
+It is also good to check the airline's website before start planning a trip.
 You need to see what security measures they have in place at their terminals and planes.
 Some of the doubts that you should clear up before choosing the airline and booking your flights are:

 - Is the use of face masks mandatory?

 - Is there web or on-site check-in options without contact with other people?

 Most airlines have implemented very impressive security measures inside their aircraft.
 They are such as plastic spacers on aisle seats, unusable middle seats, among others.
 According to the US Centers for Disease Control, some airlines have also implemented sophisticated air circulation and filtering systems.
 Those systems prevent viruses from spreading during the flight.